Two bird flu outbreaks registered in Bulgaria

-Two bird flu outbreak have been reported in Bulgaria.
+Two bird flu outbreaks have been reported in Bulgaria.
 The cases were registered in the village of Uzundjovo, in the southern part of Central Bulgaria, as well as in Stefanovo, a village located in the north-east, according to Bulgarian-language media.

 The Municipal Epizootic Commissions in charge convened immediate meetings, during which experts decided to implement restrictive measures designed to prevent a spread of the disease.